U.S. Government Bonds Pull Back

-U.S. government-bond prices fell Friday as investors digested new corporate bond supply and continued to recover from political headlines that had sparked a large rally earlier in the week.
+U.S. government-bond prices edged down Friday as investors digested new corporate bond supply and continued to recover from political headlines that had sparked a large rally earlier in the week.

 Continue Reading Below

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.259%, according to Tradeweb, compared with 2.233% Thursday.
+The yield on the benchmark 10-year Treasury note settled at 2.243%, compared with 2.233% Thursday.
 Yields rise when bond price fall.

-Treasurys have rallied this week in response to a series of damaging reports related to President Donald Trump in the aftermath of his decision to fire FBI Director James Comey.
-Investors generally seek safer assets in times of political uncertainty.
-They are also increasingly concerned that Mr. Trump could have trouble pushing through policies such as tax cuts and infrastructure spending that had been expected to stimulate economic growth.
+Friday's price declines followed a similar move Thursday, as investors tried to move past a series of damaging reports related to President Donald Trump in the aftermath of his decision to fire FBI Director James Comey.
+Those developments led on Wednesday to the biggest one-day decline in the 10-year yield since last June as investors flocked to safer assets amid heightened political uncertainty.

-Bonds, though, began to pull back Thursday and took another leg down Friday, aided by a large bond sale from Qualcomm Inc. backing its purchase of NXP Semiconductor NV.
-Firms and banks underwriting corporate bond deals typically sell Treasury debt to hedge against unwanted interest-rate swings.

 Continue Reading Below